jallBreak/Entone-510-reverse-engineering/README.md

             ..

- hi im takeing some time off and you fucking laptop is broken so bye
+ hi im takeing some time off and my fucking laptop is broken so bye